HughKnightOCE/Case_Screen_Dashboard/README.md

 ## Background & Motivation

 This project was created to address the limitations of the stock HYTE software for the Y70ti PC case.
-The default software offered only basic system monitoring and limited customization, which didn't fit my workflow or aesthetic preferences.
+The default software offered only basic system monitoring and limited customisation, which didn't fit my workflow or aesthetic preferences.

 I wanted a dashboard that would:
 - Be minimalistic and visually clean